 Whether you’re asking for reviews to add to your website, Facebook Business page, Google My Business listing, or another platform, they can provide real benefits.

 According to Bright Local, the average consumer reads 10 reviews before feeling able to trust a business.

 If your business is the popular choice with many people appearing to like and use your services this will motivate others to hire you.

-Getting reviews provides the right trust signals to convince people to choose your business over the competition.
+Getting reviews provides the right trust signals to convince people to choose your service business over the competition.

 They help overall SEO (search engine optimization) and drive more organic search traffic to your website.

 Overall, reviews can generate more customers and grow your bottom line.

-In most cases, it’s appropriate to ask a customer for a review after the job is completed to the client’s satisfaction.
+In most cases, it’s appropriate to ask for a customer review after the job is completed to the client’s satisfaction.

-Ensure that you ask happy customers since an unhappy customer likely won’t leave a positive review.
-The benefits of asking for a review outweigh the cons.
-So, always ask!
+Ensure that you ask happy customers, since an unhappy customer likely won’t leave a positive review.

 To get more reviews, try incentivizing your customers to leave a review.

-Although, keep in mind that your own website is fair game for collecting and housing reviews.
+Keep in mind that your own website is fair game for collecting and housing reviews.
 You can incentivize your customers all you want!

 Especially if your customer compliments your service, it can be an opportune time to follow up by asking for a review.

-You can then use this data to reach out to customers who have left positive reviews, and get them to leave a review on a business listing platform such as Google, Yelp or Facebook.
+You can then use this data to reach out to customers who have left positive reviews, and get them to leave a review on business listing platforms like Google, Yelp or Facebook.

 For instance, MarketBox can ask customers to rate their service provider after each appointment with a star rating.
 This information can be used to then target your happy customers and rectify problems with unhappy ones quickly, before they leave you a negative review.